maarten-pennings/WordClock/README.md

 Its main use is power supply to the WordClock.

 The power usage can be estimated as follows, see also the section on [power](#9-Power-architecture).
-Let's assume the display shows 4 words of 4 characters (TIEN OVER HALF VIER), each in a primary color (red, green, blue), and each at 20%.
+Let's assume the display shows 17 characters (TIEN VOOR HALF NEGEN), each in a primary color (red, green, blue), and each at 20%.
 This comes close to the default configuration.
 Recall that a 100% powered LED consumes 13mA, the 64 NeoPixels have standby current of 32mA and the ESP8266 NodeMCU uses 80mA.
-This results in an operating current of 20% × 13 × 16 + 32 + 80 ≈ 160 mA.
+This results in an operating current of 20% × 13 × 17 + 32 + 80 ≈ 156 mA.
 This is well within standard USB specification, which says 500mA max.

 The mist animation switches nearly all pixels on, to grey.